Noise Fit, Estimation Error and a Sharpe Information Criterion: Applications

 For this, we use spot and forward prices for $20$ different currencies from January 2000 to October 2015.
 Each month we rebalance our portfolio consisting of $k+1$ base strategies.

-The first base strategy is a $12$-month trend following strategy, where the weight is simply the 12 month moving average return (divided by the market's return variance).
+The first base strategy is a $12$-month trend following strategy, where the weight is simply the 12-month moving average return (divided by the market's return variance).
 The other strategies are carry strategies.
-More precisely: the second base strategy is to set the weight equal to the current interest rate differential versus the US-Dollar (divided by the variance), that is the difference between the (log) spot and the (log) forward price.
-We call this the \textit{lag $0$} strategy.
-The third base-strategy is the same but using $1$-month lagged interest rate differentials (lag $1$).
-The fourth one uses $2$-month lagged interest differentials (lag $2$) and so on.
-A model with dimension $k$ is now a combination of the $12$-month trend strategy and $k$ lagged interest rate differential strategies.
+More precisely: the second base strategy is to set the weight equal to the average last 12-month interest rate differential versus the US-Dollar (divided by the market variance).
+The interest rate differential is the difference between the (log) spot and the (log) forward price.
+We call this the \textit{12-month carry strategy}.
+The third base strategy sets the weight equal to the current interest rate differential (divided by the current market variance).
+We call this the \textit{lag-$0$ strategy}.
+The fourth strategy sets the weight equal to the $1$-month lagged interest differential (\textit{lag-$1$ strategy}), the fifth one uses the $2$-month lagged interest rate differentials.
+A model with dimension $k$ is now a combination of the $12$-month trend strategy, the $12$-month carry strategy and a number of lagged interest rate differential strategies.
+Including lagged interest rate differentials allows the model to use changes of interest rates as predictors.

-By combining these base strategies to maximize the in-sample Sharpe ratio, we are essentially performing a regression of the currency returns on the predictions implied by the base strategies (factors) as outlined in Example \ref{example_regression}.
+By building the portfolio of base strategies which maximize the in-sample Sharpe ratio, we are essentially performing a regression of the currency returns on the predictions implied by the base strategies (factors) as outlined in Example \ref{example_regression}, equally weighting all currencies.

 where $r^j$ is the the excess return of currency $j$, $i^j$ the interest rate and $ma$ denotes the moving average.